WaypointRP/wp-smokemonster/README.md

 We currently use a slightly customized version of qb-adminmenu noclip for controlling the movement of the smoke monster.
 There is a bug in the native functions SetEntityCoordsNoOffset and SetEntityCoords.
 The bug causes the up/down movements to only sync to other clients in steps of 1.0, even though on your own client it appears to be moving slowly.
 As a result any up/down movements will appear to be very choppy to other clients.

 We found that _for some reason_, this issue does not happen while the player is in a vehicle.
 As a workaround, we spawn and place the player in a "dummyVehicle" and then set it to invisible.
 This allows the player to move around smoothly (on all clients) while in the smoke monster.

+## Credit
+@DonHulieo for providing insipiration and examples for structuring the framework.lua file.